Cross effects and calculus in an unbased setting: A comparison to Goodwillie's -excisive approximation

 \end{thm} \begin{proof} Consider the cofibration sequence used to define $\Gamma_nF$:

 Applying $P_n$ to the cofibration sequence and using the natural transformation of Lemma \ref{l:pn}.4 gives us the commutative diagram below:

 Both rows of this diagram are cofibration sequences, the first by definition, and the second because $P_n$ preserves cofibrations.
 Consider the top row of the diagram.
-By definition, $\perp _{n+1}F(X)={\rm tfiber}(F(\coprod _n)_B^{(X,\dots, X)}))$.
-Since $F$ takes values in spectra, this total fiber is equivalent to a homotopy cofiber.
-The fact that $F$ commutes with realizations and realizations commute with coproducts and homotopy colimits guarantees that $\perp_{n+1}F$ commutes with realization.
+By definition, $\perp _{n+1}F(X)={\rm tfiber}(F(\sqcup ^n)_B^{(X,\dots, X)}))$.
+Since $\perp_{n+1}F$ is formed by a finite homotopy inverse limit, and since $F$ commutes with realizations and finite homotopy inverse limits in $\s$ commute with realizations, $\perp_{n+1}F$ commutes with realizations as well.
 As a result, we see that each functor in the top row commutes with realizations.
-In particular, $\Gamma _nF$ commutes with realizations, and so, by Propositions 4.9 and 5.4, $\Gamma _nF$ is $n$-excisive.
+In particular, $\Gamma _nF$ commutes with realizations, and so, by Propositions \ref{p:realizations} and \ref{degPn}, $\Gamma _nF$ is $n$-excisive.
 By Lemma \ref{l:pn}.4, the rightmost map in (\ref{e:fibration}) is an equivalence.
 This tells us that the square